<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=548598725911645&amp;ev=PageView&amp;noscript=1">

 Principles of Sustainable Management (POSM)

-After taking this course a student will be able to:
+After taking this course, students will be better able to:

 Economics for Sustainable Business

-Economics for Sustainable Business is designed to give you a non-mathematical overview of microeconomics, macroeconomics, international economics, community economics, and ecological economics, all wtih an application to sustainable business.
-The course has three main goals:
+Economics for Decision Making is designed to give you a non-mathematical overview of microeconomics, macroeconomics, international economics, community economics, and ecological economics.

 • With your sharpened economic tools, you should be able to contribute constructively—as businesspeople and as citizens—to the resolution of the toughest problems facing the planet, including climate disruption, inequality, and racism.